seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ### Getting WinMetadata

-We'll now download some Windows system files and place them in the C drive of out prefix:
+We'll now download some Windows system files and place them in the C drive of our prefix:

 ```bash
 pushd ~/.local/share/wine/prefixes/affinity/drive_c/windows/system32/ &&